 We used to buy renewable energy years ago and then for some reason, probably price, my husband switched back to fossil-fuel energy.
-Last year I pestered him enough to switch to renewable energy again and now we’re with Bright Energy, which we’re very happy with particularly because it is less expensive than the fossil fuel option.
+Last year I pestered him enough to switch to renewable energy again and now we buy 100% green electricity, which turned out to be less expensive than non-renewable energy.

-This article is aimed at Joe / Joanne Blogs, someone who wants to know more about renewable energy and companies that offer it.
-It’s not an macro view of the energy sector or a analysis of the best direction of technology in this area.
+This article is aimed at, Joe / Joanne Blogs, someone who wants an overview of renewable energy and the companies that offer it.
+It’s not a macro view of the energy sector or a analysis of the best direction of technology in this area.
 If you want that type of info the best place to go is the SEAI website.